-“It is safer to lose weight gradually, 1-2 pounds a week and maintain the weight loss,” says Dr. Jarzabkowski.
+“It is safer to lose weight gradually – one to two pounds a week and maintain the weight loss,” says Dr. Jarzabkowski.
 “This allows the body a chance to acclimate to the change.”

 The study showed no increase in sudden cardiac deaths or coronary heart disease deaths among overweight or obese women reporting weight cycling.

 “More research is needed before any recommendations can be made for clinical care regarding the risks of weight cycling, since these results apply only to postmenopausal women and not to younger-aged women or men,” said Dr. Somwail Rasla, study lead author, in a release.